 Prefparname

 Amount of control over search algorithm/results (e.g. Boosting fields, multiple rank algorithms, boosting at query time, ability to modify scoring algorithms, etc.).
-As mentioned previously in the performance testing section, leverage the specified boosts for core ‘queries’.
+As mentioned previously in the performance testing section, leverage the specified boosts for core queries.
 No additional boosting will be required for author or affiliation queries.

 Highlighting results list.
 Identifying location of where hits were found in the result list.